filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/the-filecoin-virtual-machine/index.md

 The FVM allows users to store data permanently, managed by repair and replication bots, which also benefit from Filecoin’s verifiable storage proofs.

-### Loans
+### Leasing

-FIL token holders can use their holdings to provide storage collateral and receive interest, and community-generated reputation scores enable everyone to identify good borrowers.
+FIL token holders can use their holdings to provide storage collateral and receive leasing fees, and community-generated reputation scores enable everyone to identify good borrowers.

 ### Ethereum compatibility